smithharryh/smithharryh.github.io/index.md

-<<<<<<< HEAD
 # Harry Smith

-### Hi, I am a Computer Science final year undergraduate at Kingston University London.
+## Hi, I am a Computer Science final year undergraduate at Kingston University London.
 I have a love for AI, future tech and an assortment of other interests.

-This platform is an area to include some thoughts on some things, and show off some of the work I have done.
+### This platform is an area to include some thoughts on some things, and show off some of the work I have done.
 Please get in contact using the information below!
 =======
 Harry Smith
->>>>>>> 20f783467688d537e493ad61fde2e6673a216317